vardanbarsegyan/vardanbarsegyan.github.io/_pages/about.md

 Finally, voluntary and forced migration is another component of my research interests.
 I study the causes and consequences of (in)voluntary migration both for the origin and for the host societies.

 I mostly use survey and administrative data, including twin-data.
-I apply a wide range of quantitative methods including structural equation modeling, latent variable analysis, longitudinal, panel, and multilevel analysis, and behavioral genetic methods.
+I apply a wide range of quantitative methods including structural equation modeling, latent variable analysis, longitudinal, panel, and multilevel analysis, and behavioral genetic models.